Narutobacoshiba/SmartContractChecking-Application/scripts/readme.md

 ```
 create database soliditycpn
 ```
 #### 4. Open and run all scripts on VSS following the order.
-(The scripts do not create data for History and HistoryType table, the file 15 í optional, only run if you want to correct the table name in MySQL)
 ```
-#### 5. Done setup
+The scripts do not create data for History and HistoryType table, the file 15 í optional, only run if you want to correct the table name in MySQL